goolig/DDI_prediction/Readme.md

 # Drug-drug interaction detection, AMF & AMFP.

 This repository contains code necessary for preprocessing, training and evaluating drug-drug interaction detection systems.
 In particular AMF and AMFP are implemented here.
-To read more about this technique and our results read the paper (TBD).
+More details about the techniques and our results can be found in the paper: https://arxiv.org/abs/1903.04571.

 Author: Guy Shtar.